Stable reflexive sheaves and localization: Introduction

-Given a coherent sheaf $\F$ on $X$, there is a natural map to its double dual $\F \rightarrow \F^{**}$.
-This map is an injection if and only if $\F$ is torsion free.
-In general, torsion free sheaves are rather complicated objects.
-A coherent sheaf $\F$ is called \emph{reflexive} if the natural map $\F \rightarrow \F^{**}$ is an isomorphism.
-If $\F$ is a torsion free sheaf, then its double dual $\F^{**}$, which is automatically reflexive, is called its reflexive hull.
-Locally free sheaves are always reflexive.
-Reflexive sheaves are much easier to understand than torsion free sheaves.
-This is because a reflexive sheaf is fully determined by its behaviour outside any codimension $\geq 2$ closed subset of $X$ \cite[Prop.~1.6]{Har}.
+There is a natural map of coherent sheaves $\theta : \F \rightarrow \F^{**}$, which is an injection if and only if $\F$ is torsion free.
+A coherent sheaf $\F$ is called \emph{reflexive} if $\theta$ is an isomorphism.
+Locally free sheaves (vector bundles) are examples of reflexive sheaves.
+If $\F$ is a torsion free sheaf, then its double dual $\F^{**}$, which is automatically reflexive, is called the \emph{reflexive hull} of $\F$.
+A reflexive sheaf is fully determined by its restriction to the complement of any codimension $\geq 2$ closed subset of $X$ \cite[Prop.~1.6]{Har}.
+For this reason, reflexive sheaves are much easier to understand than general torsion free sheaves.

 In the case $X=S$ is a surface, reflexive sheaves are the same as locally free sheaves and the cokernel of $\F \rightarrow \F^{**}$ is 0-dimensional.
 Applying the double-dual map at the level of moduli spaces gives a product formula for the generating function \cite[Prop.~3.1]{Got2}